Australian hobby: Vocalisations

 Research undertaken comparing the vocalisations of Australian falcons, found that two structurally distinct calls were emitted when a male hobby was restrained.
 This included a wide band harmonic vocalisation and a trill-type vocalisation.
 The trill-type vocalisation was given sporadically upon initial handling and harmonic vocalisation was assessed as the most common call of the species being used in situations of territorial defence and mobbing.
 Observations of hobbies during breeding identified that two main calls were used by adults.
 One was a rapid peevish chatter Kee-Kee-Kee-Kee-Kee which was given by the male as he brought prey to the nest area and was given by both sexes in alarm, when mobbing other predatory birds and when selecting and defending the nest.
 The second call resembled a squeaky chittering and ticking which appears to be used in a social dominance and food possession or food begging context.
 Juveniles were observed calling in an unslurred chittering whine when begging for food and in a chattering kee-kee-kee... when alarmed, or excited, from the feathering stage.
 Calls by the Australian hobby are similar, but higher pitched, to the male peregrine falcon (Falco peregrinus) when arriving at the nest with food.
 The hobby is also described as having similar alarm and contact calls to the Nankeen kestrel (Falco cenchroides).

 Conservation and threats

 The International Union for Conservation of Nature (IUCN) lists the Australian hobby as a species of least concern.
-It is not listed as a threatened species within Australia.
 It is listed on Appendix II of the Convention on International Trade in Endangered Species (CITES).
 Appendix II lists species that are not necessarily now threatened with extinction but that may become so unless trade is closely controlled.
-After dichlorodiphenyltrichloroethane (DDT) was introduced to agriculture in 1946, egg shell thickness of some species of falcon, including the Australian hobby, was significantly reduced.
+After DDT was introduced to agriculture in 1946, egg shell thickness of some species of falcon, including the Australian hobby, was significantly reduced.
 This led to some decline in local populations through egg breakage during incubation but did not eventuate in widespread population decline for the Australian hobby.
 Hobbies are susceptible to the columbid herpesvirus-1 (CoHV-1) infection which causes death by massive splenic and hepatic necrosis.
 The cause of infection is often attributed to the consumption of rock pigeons (Columbia livia) which carry the disease.